-We recognise that we must build on initiatives to reduce the gender pay gap including:
+We recognise that we must continue to build on initiatives already in place across the Trust, in an attempt to further reduce the gender pay gap including:

-- A focus on career development conversations between managers and staff and encouragement and support to take up developmental opportunities. - Support and guidance for all employees with caring responsibilities to help them balance caring responsibilities with work. - Further development of mentoring initiatives at all levels within the organisation - Continuing to ensure gender balance on recruitment panels. - Continuing to use structured recruitment interviews. - The continued use and development of skill based assessment in recruitment exercises where appropriate. - A review of the Trusts HR systems and recruitment processes to improve data capture and analytics, enabling positive action to address gender imbalance.
+- A focus on career development conversations between managers and staff. - Support and guidance for all employees with caring responsibilities to help balance caring responsibilities with work. - A review of our approach to flexible working opportunities. - Further development of mentoring initiatives at all levels within the organisation. - Continuing to ensure gender balance on recruitment panels. - Continuing to use structured recruitment interviews. - The continued use and development of skill based assessment in recruitment exercises where appropriate. - A review of our HR systems and recruitment processes to improve data capture and analytics, enabling positive action to address gender imbalance.